 According to the Danish agriculture and food council, 1500 Danish fur farms produce 19 million Mink skins.

 In addition, fur and mink skins are the third largest Danish agricultural export items of animal origin, representing an annual export value of approx. 1

 ,.1 billion euros.
 After 200 people were infected with the mink-related Covid–19 virus, Danish government officials and health scientists are calling for the culling of 17 million mink animals over fears of virus mutations that can spread to humans and affect the development of vaccines (BBC).

 The culling of the animals might, however, not be the worst thing that could happen to the mink animals in Danish fur farms.
 Reporters who were able to enter some of the mink fur farms have described horrific scenes, living conditions, and treatment of the animals.
-The European Green Party has long pushed for the phasing out of the fur industry in Europe.
+The European Partido Verde has long pushed for the phasing out of the fur industry in Europe.
 The European Greens demand “that the fur farming industry needs to be phased out due to the severe welfare problems for all the species reared for fur” (European greens).
-The party has pointed out the need to phase out fur farming as it causes severe suffering for animals, and have called on the European Union to revise Council Directive 98/58/EC of 20 July 1998 concerning the protection of animals kept for farming purposes.
+The party has pointed out the need to phase out fur farming as it causes severe suffering para animals, and have called on the European Union to revise Council Directive 98/58/EC of 20 July 1998 concerning the protection of animals kept for farming purposes.

 Meanwhile in Canada